scvsh/reactnd-project-readable-starter/README.md

-# Readable API Server
+# Scribbble

-This is the starter project for the final assessment project for Udacity's Redux course where you will build a content and comment web app.
-Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
-Users will also be able to edit and delete posts and comments.

-This repository includes the code for the backend API Server that you'll use to develop and interact with the front-end portion of the project.
+This is the swift little forum written on JavaScript in learning purpose.
+You can add, change and delete posts, leave comments, and sort entities by vote score and time.

-## Start Developing
+## Usage

-To get started developing right away:

-* Install and start the API server
+To get started with the application you will need to start the API server and the user interface

+* Start the server
     - `cd api-server`
     - `npm install`
     - `node server`
-* In another terminal window, use Create React App to scaffold out the front-end
-    - `create-react-app frontend`
+* Start the client
-    - `cd frontend`
+    - `cd scribbble`
+    - `npm install`
     - `npm start`

-## API Server
+## Contributing

+You can improve the project by adding authentication and login page.
 Information about the API server and how to use it can be found in its [README file](api-server/README.md).